 But not all blogs are created equal.

 There are four main types of blogs that can help you scale your business and grow your brand:

 Blogging isn’t only about generating sales.
 It’s also a way to build authority which, in turn, helps to build brand awareness.
-This is where viral content comes into play.
+This is where Awareness Content comes into play.

-A blog written with the intent of going viral shouldn’t be crafted to sell a product or a service.
-It should simply bring awareness to the topic you’re writing about.
+A blog written with the intent of driving awareness shouldn’t be crafted to sell a product or a service.
+It should simply put your brand in front of thousands of people in your industry.

 The better your article, the more likely you are to get other bloggers and websites to link back to it or share it with their followers.
 The more backlinks you get to your article, the more authority it will give you.
 Ultimately, that authority will help to drive traffic to your site.

 Here’s how to create Awareness Content:

 Write an article on a topic that people actually want to learn more about.
 You can choose that topic by researching keywords related to your niche and your audience.
 Research the topic thoroughly and provide your readers with an in-depth piece of content that helps to educate them on the subject at hand.